Dr Esdras Ngezahayo PhD, MSc, BSc, PGCHE, FHEA, MICE, MCIHT

 Qualifications

-• PhD in Civil Engineering, University of Birmingham, 2020
+• PhD in Civil Engineering (Geotechnical Engineering), University of Birmingham, 2020

 • MSc in Geotechnical Engineering and Management, University of Birmingham, 2014

-• BSc in Civil Engineering and Environmental Technology, 2012
+• BSc in Civil Engineering and Environmental Technology, KIST, 2012

 Biography

-Dr Esdras Ngezahayo graduated with a BSc in Civil Engineering and Environmental Technology in 2012.
-He completed his MSc in Geotechnical Engineering and Management in 2014 and went on to study for a PhD in Civil Engineering graduating in 2020, both degrees from the University of Birmingham.
-Esdras has over a decade of experience in Higher Education, both overseas and in the UK.
-Prior to his current position, he worked at the School of Engineering as a Postgraduate Teaching Associate, Researcher, Research Fellow, and Teaching Fellow.
+Dr Esdras Ngezahayo is a holder of a BSc in Civil Engineering and Environmental Technology, an MSc in Geotechnical Engineering and Management, and a PhD in Civil Engineering, specialising in Geotechnical Engineering.
+The last two degrees were obtained from the University of Birmingham, in the UK.
+Esdras has over a decade of experience in Higher Education, in overseas countries and in the UK.
+He is a Fellow of Higher Education and a registered External Examiner in the UK.
+Prior to his current position, he worked at the same School of Engineering as a Postgraduate Teaching Associate, Researcher, Research Fellow, and Teaching Fellow.
 Esdras published in peer reviewed journals, international conferences and contributed many technical reports and presentations.
-Recently, one of his papers was awarded the best from the UK on roads adapting to change for the World Winter Service and Road Resilience Congress in Calgary, Canada.
-The award was presented to him by the Minister for Transport, CIHT and PIARC in the UK.

 Teaching

-Esdras teaches or has taught on the following modules at both undergraduate and postgraduate programmes (BEng, MEng, MSc):
+Esdras teaches or has taught on the following undergraduate (UG) and MSc modules:

 • MSc Road Management and Engineering (RME): Road Asset Management